nodeca/js-yaml/README.md

 JS-YAML - YAML 1.1 parser for JavaScript
 ========================================

-This is a native port of [PyYAML](http://pyyaml.org/), the most advanced YAML parcer.
+This is a native port of [PyYAML](http://pyyaml.org/), the most advanced YAML parser.
 Now you can use all modern YAML feature right in JavaScript.

 Originally snapshoted version - PyYAML 3.10 (2011-05-30).